opiuman/another-diff-doc/TZ_PRIVACY.md

 ## Introduction

-Tidy Tabs is a Chrome browser extension that automatically organizes your browser tabs into color-coded groups by domain, category, or custom rules.
+Tab Zen is a Chrome browser extension that automatically organizes your browser tabs into color-coded groups by domain, category, or custom rules.
 This privacy policy explains how the Extension handles data.

 ## Data Collection and Usage